Dimnez/particleSimulator/README.md

 # About

 This project is a small particle simulator.
-Primarily I built it to test and improve my canvas library "CanvasElements".
+Primarily I built it to test and improve my canvas library [canvasElements](https://github.com/Dimnez/CanvasElements) .
 Feel free to use the code in whatever way you like.

 # Run